khoeger/LaTeXPostcards/README.md

 This is the current code used used to create
 [QuGyrs R. Katzu Press](https://qugyrsrkatztu.github.io)'s Postal Scores.

+There are 20 postcards in a Postal Score set, along with one instruction card.
+The cards are 5.5"x4.25" by default.

+Work & README in progress.

-## How to Compile A Set of Postal Scores
+## Compile Your own Set of Postal Scores
 To compile a set of postal scores on your own, files need to be compiled in order.

-Certain files take in specific output.
+Follow along by generating the code in the order below.

+Generate Postcard Fronts - Generate Postcard Backs -

 ### Generate Postcard Fronts
+Please generate postcard front files in the order given below, in Files to Compile and Run.

-#### File System
+#### File System Specifics

+##### Constants
+The constant files contain the constants necessary to generate each card.
+To create a custom set of cards, modify the constants.

 ##### Layouts
 Card layouts are in the layout folder.
+To modify the placement of elements of a card, modify the card layouts.
+If you do not want to change the layout, and only want to change the content, you do not need to modify the layout files.

 Layouts are identified by the number of senders and receivers.
 For example, the file named '0s_1r_layout.tex' is the layout for a card with 0 senders and 1 recipient.

 #### Files to Compile and Run
 1. Run 'generate_postcard_front.tex'.
+This generates all postcard fronts, in at 100% scale
 2. Run 'front_in_order_small.tex'.

+### Generate Postcard Backs

+### Put it all together - Printing layout

+#### Personal Printer

+#### Print Shop

 ## Works Referenced
 - [Business Card Template](https://www.overleaf.com/gallery/tagged/business-cards)